kikotomaz/ditto/README.md

     import ditto

 ## Usage
+### Knowledges

-each character is comprised of different "knowledges".
+each character is comprised of different "knowledges" (.know files)

 	ditto_world_filetree
 	├── characters
 	│   └── default_character
 	│       ├── personal.know
 	│       └── physical.know
 	├── enviroments
-│   └── enviroment_name
+	│   └── enviroment_name.know
 	├── etc
-│   └── misc_info_0
+	│   └── misc_info_0.know
 	├── condsiderations
-└── world
+	└── world.know

  - personal
 	 - information on how the character ACTS.
 This is where the model is informed on the personality of the character
  - physical
 	 - information on what the character LOOKS LIKE.
 This is not neccesary but enables the character to understand and make references made to its apperance.
  - enviromental
-	 - information on the general enviroment surrounding the character.
+	 - information on the general enviroment surrounding a given character.
 This enables them to understand and make references to their immediate enviroment
  - global
 	 - general information on the world or region they inhabit.
 This can include global knowledges such as political or philisofical views
  - etc
-	 - any other specific knowledges the character should be able to reference, such as the appearances and behaviors of relevent animals or plants, or any ofther facts they should know.
+	 - any other available knowledges characters should be able to reference, such as the appearances and behaviors of misc. plants and animals, or any other facts.

-### Formatting
+#### Formatting
 Each knowledge can be written in one of two ways:

-#### Paragraph style
+##### Paragraph style
 [a paragraph description of a character]
-#### List style
+##### List style
 [list style description of the same character]

 Both styles have their pros and cons and are better suited for different kinds of knowledges.